 How do I get an appointment?

-Our service contacts all women who have screened positive for sickle cell, thalassaemia and other unusual haemoglobin types.
+We contact all women who have screened positive for sickle cell, thalassaemia and other unusual haemoglobin types.

 Counselling services in Lambeth, Southwark, Lewisham and Greenwich